 Entry requirements for applicants with A Levels.

-Please note that for many degree programmes we will expect you to have studied specific subjects at A Level and may also require other subjects to have been achieved at specific grades to at least GCSE.
+For many degree programmes we will expect you to have studied specific subjects at A Level and may also require other subjects to have been achieved at specific grades to at least GCSE.

 Combinations of A Levels and IB subjects

-Where grade A* is required at A level, we require grade 7 at IB HL.
-Where grade A is required at A level, we require grade 6 at IB HL.
-Depending on competition for places, where grade B is required at A level, we will require either grade 5 or grade 6 at IB HL.
+Where grade A* is required at A Level, we require grade 7 at IB HL.
+Where grade A is required at A Level, we require grade 6 at IB HL.
+Depending on competition for places, where grade B is required at A Level, we will require either grade 5 or grade 6 at IB HL.